KrYoSoftware/KrYoLostArk/README.md

 KrYoArK 1.7.5 Released

++ Fixed Auto Attack Function IF ALL ON COOLDOWN

++ Released Gunlancer aka.
+Blue Build With Auto Attack IF All On Cooldown

++ ShadowHunter Tweaks + Auto Attack IF All On Cooldown

 + Support Paladin Raid Rotation Released!
 Test & Feedback Please!

 + Paladin Rotation / Chaos Update Feedback Please